SIS-licensed ISO clauses and controls·an add-on inside the AI clients and agents you already use

 A typical workflow run fans out to 10–50 gateway calls.
 Both rate and concurrency bind: parallel fan-out counts against your tier's concurrency cap before the rate limiter matters.

 Premium · 10 req / sHeavy individual research with premium fan-out: case law, preparatory works, and agency guidance alongside the base sources.
-5,000 search calls / day per seat, concurrency 4.
-Workflows live on Team and above.Individual
+5,000 search calls / day per seat, concurrency 4, plus 5 workflow runs a month on a system you describe.
+Workflows on your own documents live on Team and above.Individual

 Team · 20 req / sMulti-seat compliance work with structured workflows (DPIA, gap analysis, tender review, threat model) and concurrency 16.
 Guided-onboarding customers are provisioned at Team tier today.Multi-seat